techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 You can check out this [tutorial](https://www.techiediaries.com/ubuntu-install-nodejs-npm/) for how to set up a development environment for Angular on Ubuntu.

-## Angular 9 Tutorial, Step 1 - Installing Angular CLI 9
+##    Step 1 - Installing Angular CLI 9

 Let's start our journey by installing the latest version of Angular CLI in our development machine.